Policy Number: 3010

-1. The school shall notify students and parents of this policy and it will be included in the school’s student handbook.
+1. The school shall notify students and parents of this policy during registration and it will be included in the school’s student handbook.

-Utah Law under the Compulsory School Attendance subsection places the burden of responsibility for school attendance on the parent.
+Utah Law places the burden of responsibility for school attendance on the parent.
 Parents shall cooperate with school authorities and make earnest and persistent efforts to resolve attendance problems.
 Those efforts include the following:

 1. Parents must ensure that their student attends school as required by Utah law.